johnssproul/RepeatProfiler/README.md

  This also captures its information from the graphs.
 It contain fraction of bases that didnt match for each read/read pair for this refrence.
 Looking at this table, can tell you which graphs have the most  phylogentic positions, and you can make decsions based on that.

+#Troubleshooting

+If you get a formatting error related to reference sequences, check that the file is in FASTA format, and that it has Unix LF (an empty line at the end of the file -- this is standard among all linux and macOS text files.)